 The Division continues to address risks of Lead Based Paint (LBP) through implementation of the LeadSafe Housing Regulation and the State of Michigan Lead Abatement Act.
 The Home Improvement Program includes a risk assessment on rehabilitation work which disturbs painted surfaces pursuant to 24 CFR Part 35.
-Division staff is certified LBP Inspectors/Risk assessors with the State of Michigan.
+Division staff are certified LBP Inspectors/Risk assessors with the State of Michigan.
 LBP hazards are addressed using lead abatement work practices.
 LBP clearances are performed on HIP projects.
 Contractors performing the work are licensed LBP abatement contractors with the State.
 LBP abatement has been an integral component of the HIP since 2000.
 The Division will continue to abate LBP hazards in single-family owner-occupied dwellings which qualify with program guidelines in participating communities.
 The Division also hosts LBP training for qualified contractors on the HIP approved bidder list.
-The County purchased new XRF machines to perform lead inspections/risk assessments more efficiently.
+The County purchased and maintains XRF machines to ensure consistent performance of lead inspections/risk assessments more efficiently.

 Housing units funded with federal funds must meet LBP regulations.
-The County operates a housing rehabilitation program for single-family dwellings (1-4 units).
+The County operates a housing rehabilitation program (HIP) for single-family and two - family dwellings (1-2 units).
+The owner must reside in one of the units.
 The program has specific procedures which outline the steps to educate, test, contain and/or remediate LBP.
 Rehabilitation projects in which the structure was constructed before 1978 fall under the Federal LBP regulations.
 A lead hazard information pamphlet is provided to all prospective HIP participants.
-If the structure was built before 1978 an LBP risk assessment is conducted.
-An LBP risk assessment is provided to the homeowner along with the specification.
+If the structure was built before 1978 a LBP risk assessment is conducted.
+A LBP risk assessment is provided to the homeowner along with the specification.
 The findings are incorporated into the specifications for the rehabilitation work.